 Market sentiment refers to the willingness or reluctance of traders to take risks.
 In a risk-off market, safe assets like gold, bonds, and low-risk currecies (such as CHF, JPY, and USD) are in demand.

-Conversely, in a risk-on market, demand shifts towards riskier assets like stocks, cryptocurrencies, and risk-on currencies (such as AUD, NZD, and CAD).
+Conversely, in a risk-on market, demand shifts towards riskier assets like stocks, cryptocurrencies, andrisk-on currencies (such as AUD, NZD, and CAD).

 Geopolitical Risks

+Political risks (such as presidential elections) and geopolitical risks (such as wars) are significantly unpredictable.
 As geopolitical tensions increase, fear spreads in the market, and it enters a risk-off state.
 In this case, safe assets become more in demand, while riskier markets face selling pressure.

 Application of Fundamental Analysis